BIOS3010/Module-11-Genome-Assembly/Exercise3_Assembly_quality.md

 As always, change `username` with your username and make sure the path to the assembly file is correct.

-**NOTE** *If your assembly did not complete*, copy one of the finished assembly that we made available in the folders `/storage/BIOS3010/Genome_assembly/canu_assembly` or `/storage/BIOS3010/Genome_assembly/flye_assembly` to your home directory and run BUSCO on it.
+**NOTE** *If your assembly did not complete*, use one of the finished assemblies that we made available.
+Do not copy the assembly, but point BUSCO to the assembly fasta file:
+* canu: `/storage/BIOS3010/Genome_assembly/canu_assembly/canu_assembly.contigs.fasta`
+* flye: `/storage/BIOS3010/Genome_assembly/flye_assembly/assembly.fasta`

 In the command for running BUSCO:
 * we use the backslash `\` so we can write the command over multiple lines, making it easier to read